-We are a leading designer and manufacturer of a wide range of backup power generation products for the residential, commercial and industrial markets.
-We are the only significant market participant focused predominantly on these products, and we have one of the leading market positions in the standby generator market in the United States and Canada.
-We design, engineer and manufacture generators with an output of between 800W and 9mW of power.
+We are a leading designer and manufacturer of a wide range of generators and other engine powered products for the residential, light commercial, industrial and construction markets.
+We are the only significant market participant focused predominantly on these products, and we have one of the leading market positions in the power equipment markets in the United States and Canada.
 We design, manufacture, source and modify engines, alternators, automatic transfer switches and other components necessary for our products.
-Our generators are fueled by natural gas, liquid propane, gasoline, diesel and Bi-FuelTM.
-Our products are available through a broad network of independent dealers, retailers and wholesalers.
+Our products are fueled by natural gas, liquid propane, gasoline, diesel and Bi-FuelTM and are available through a broad network of independent dealers, retailers, wholesalers, and equipment rental companies.